 Now I’m at the age of retirement and what do I have?
 I have relationships, friends, lots of stories of successes about others, children, grandchildren, and recently buried my 93-year-old mom, a great brother, and lastly a great wife who is my greatest cheerleader.

 I’ve lost several things along the way and frankly, I’m not ready for retirement.
 I only have a few years before retirement and my wife and I gave up our lives to become primary caretakers for my mother before she passed.
 My health has failed me because of the third acute asthma attack, and my retirement savings are damaged as a result of all of these situations.

 The Bright Side

-The bright side of this coin is that I haven’t lost my passion to lead, train, coach, build relationships and develop people and when I finally drew my mark in the sand, I began “doing something for me” which has been and is a great platform to continue my purpose in life.
+The bright side of this coin is that I haven’t lost my passion to lead, train, coach, build relationships and develop people and when I finally drew my mark in the sand, I began “doing something for me” which has been and is a great platform to rebuild and continue my purpose in life.